 Take one capsule of Allimax® per day with food or liquid to support general health and well-being.
 Taking up to 10 capsules at one time has been known to relieve symptoms.
 One can continue to take an increased dose for as long as one feels a benefit and return to a maintenance dose of 1 capsule per day.
 Each vegetarian size 3 capsule contains 180mg of Allisure® powder.
 REFER TO DOSING CHART FOR FURTHER DETAILS.

-AlliMax® is available in capsules, cremes, liquids, sprays and gels.
+AlliMax® is available in capsules, cremes, liquids, sprays, and gels.
 Can be taken with or without food.
-No hot liquids or foods within an hour of taking.

 What are the ingredients?

 Each capsule contains Capsugel vegetarian capsule Non-GMO maltodextrin, allicin.
 Suitable for Vegans or Vegetarians.
 Allimax® is free from parabens, artificial coloring, artificial flavors, salt, gluten, and preservatives.

 Allimax® is not recommended for children under 3 years of age because they have not yet fully developed their immune system.
 For children between the age of 3 and 7 years, half the adult dose is suggested.
 Each Allimax® capsule can be easily pulled apart to offer reduced intake.
 For children, over 7 years old the full adult dose is recommended.
 When increased doses are suggested then anyone over 7 years old can take an increased dose.
 Note that 8 drops of liquid is equivalent to 1 capsule.

 Safety and Toxicology

 Government-approved tests show that as many as 777 capsules per day could be taken without detrimental effects.

 These products are classified as "dietary supplements".
 These statements have not been evaluated by the FDA.
 These products are not intended to diagnose, treat, cure, or prevent any disease.
 Due to government restriction, we are not allowed to tell you anything around them.